skclifton/cs4414-project/README.md

 }

 ```
 Here, 10,000 threads are created and each increments a global mutable variable 100 times.
-Even though the simple increment operation ```count += 1;``` seems like it should be atomic, we do not control the scheduling of each task, and any task can access count and perform this increment at anytime.
-This leads to incorrect results.
-Beyond incorrect results, the results are often different, making this a very difficult bug to identify and fix in a more complex program.
+Even though the simple increment operation ```count += 1;``` seems like it should be atomic is not guaranteed to be, and since we do not control the scheduling of each task any task can access count and perform this increment at anytime.
+This will often lead to incorrect results.
+Beyond incorrect results, the results are inconsistent, making this a very difficult bug to identify and fix in a more complex program.

 The solution to our problem is to safely share this data.
 Rust provides several higher-level data structures that control access to memory.
 Example 3 shows two of these, the Arc and RWLock structures.